Continuing Education Activity

 History and Physical

-Most patients who have acute rejection episodes are asymptomatic and have abnormal allograft dysfunction evidence from the routine blood workups; when there is a sudden rise of serum creatinine to more than 25% of the baseline value, the clinicians should suspect allograft rejection.
+Most patients who have acute rejection episodes are asymptomatic and have abnormal allograft dysfunction as evidence by the routine blood workups.
+When there is a sudden rise of serum creatinine to more than 25% of the baseline value, the clinician should suspect allograft rejection.
 Even when the creatinine is not trending down as expected in the early post-transplant phase, the possibility of rejection should be a consideration.
 Any new-onset or worsening proteinuria and new-onset or worsening hypertension should raise the suspicion for rejection.

 Sometimes a rejecting graft may present with fever, pain at the graft site, hematuria, dysuria, hypertension, fluid retention, and decreased urine output.

-The approach for elevated serum creatinine in a renal transplant recipient would be the same as evaluating for AKI with added workup for the rejection.
+The approach for elevated serum creatinine in a renal transplant recipient would be the same as evaluating for acute kidney injury (AKI) with added workup for the rejection.

 The specific workup for evaluating allograft dysfunction should include the following:

-- Rule out prerenal causes: Check orthostatic vital sign, blood pressure, and volume status
+- Rule out prerenal causes: Check orthostatic vital signs, blood pressure, and volume status

-- Rule out post-renal causes mainly obstructive uropathy in older adults by bladder scan, renal US
+- Rule out post-renal causes mainly obstructive uropathy in older adults by bladder scan, renal ultrasound (US)

-- CBC: Look for anemia and thrombocytopenia to rule out TMA
+- Complete blood count: Look for anemia and thrombocytopenia to rule out thrombotic microangiopathy (TMA)

-- UA and urine culture: It is essential to rule out infection as a cause of AKI
+- Urinalysis (UA) and urine culture: It is essential to rule out infection as a cause of AKI

-- Check for proteinuria: Either UPCR or 24-hour urine collection as nephrotic range proteinuria correlates with the presence of extensive transplant glomerulopathy
+- Check for proteinuria: Either urine protein/creatinine ratio (UPCR) or 24-hour urine collection as nephrotic range proteinuria correlates with the presence of extensive transplant glomerulopathy

-- Check BK Virus, CMV PCR in clinically indicated patients
+- Check for BK polyomavirus, cytomegalovirus (CMV) polymerase chain reaction (PCR) in clinically indicated patients

 - Testing for donor-specific antibodies